RIB and inflatable boat buyers guide

 Make sure you know what you are looking at!

-here -->is your boat hypalon, pvc, hypalon<-- info is a helpful guide on how to tell the difference, Hypalon is the #1 choice for high quality fabric, to the point that most companies will not even work on pvc anymore, leaving the few of us that do drowning in repairs of all sizes, pvc will save you money initially but is likely to cost you down the road.
+here is a info, that may help! -->is your boat hypalon, pvc, hypalon<-- a helpful guide on how to tell the difference, Hypalon is the #1 choice for high quality fabric, to the point that most companies will not even work on pvc anymore, leaving the few of us that do drowning in repairs of all sizes, pvc will save you money initially but is likely to cost you down the road.
 Hypalon will be repairable a lot of the time however there is a limit to what can be done once the fabric gets old. polyurethane is a bit of an unknown, so few companies will work with P.U that its still fairly rare on the market. the early p.u ribs i would avoid since they where purely glued together and like pvc there was no u.v barrier to block the u.v rays that destroy the glue. more recently they learnt to weld the seams which can make really strong tubes since p.u is very hard wearing, the problem comes in when not all seams can be welded and also glue is still required to bond to the fiberglass which could be an issue down the line.

 - newer pvc like valmex boats may be ok for a few years if you are looking to break in to the rib market but don't want to go all out straight away, it could be worth getting one to get a taste, just keep in mind moving them on every few years.

 - Hypalon would be a great choice but be prepared to pay more. make sure you check the tube over thoroughly for sign of the surface wearing thin

 - when it comes to polyurethane I would avoid the older ones, make sure you look for loose edges such as hull bonding strips not stuck in places or seam tapes lifting off, tube detaching from the transom.